JohannesLorenz/zyn-wavetable-concept/communication.md

 ## Wavetable layout

-A wavetable has the following contents:
+A Tensor3 (3D-Tensor) has the following contents:

 ```
   ooooooo 1D-Tensor (frequeny values in Hz)      --